 Casey Zakroff, is taking over as PhD student lead of this project.

-See their info on the people page.
+See Max and Casey's info on the people page.

 This is an NSF Ocean Acidification funded project.